From Wikipedia, the free encyclopedia

 Don't take anyone's word for it, just watch it.

-Would rate 0 stars if i could1
+Would rate 0 stars if i could

 First off I am a big fan of Stephen King, so when I heard that the Mist was being made into a movie I was excited.
 Let alone it was being directed by Frank Darabont, who did The Green Mile and Shawshank (2 Great movies)